URI-CSC/561-spring-2024/assignments/ha-01/readme.md

 ```

 ## `Question 4 ( pts)`
-    # where the magnitude of all row-vectors
-    # in the innermost 2d ndarray is 1
 Write a function named `q4` with the specification below:
 ```
 Input:   an ndarray of shape at least 1d and dtype=float